Endless emails, emergency meetings, project plans, client kickoffs—deadlines and daily responsibilities can pull us into a storm of stress.

 Breathing Zone – iOS and Android.
 Guided breathing exercises to help reduce heart rate.

 Yoga Meditation Music – Android.
-Peaceful music that you can play in background while relaxing or meditating, even while using other apps.
+Peaceful music that you can play in the background while relaxing or meditating, even while using other apps.

 Focus @ Will – iOS and Android (and a great website).
 Listen to a range of music styles that help you relax, concentrate or focus as needed.

 Noisli – iOS.
 Easy mixing app for creating ambient noise.